-Compensation Element Retirement or Resignation (1) Termination With Cause Termination Without Cause Change in Control (2) Base Pay (Salary) Pro rata base salary, vacation pay and expenses earned or due, but not yet paid, up to and including the Termination Date (as such term is defined in the employee's employment agreement) are paid as a lump sum.
-Pro rata base salary, vacation pay and expenses eamed or due, but not yet paid, up to and including the Termination Date are paid as a lump sum.
+Compensation Element Retirement or Resignation 1 Termination With Cause Termination Without Cause Change in Control 2 Base Pay (Salary) Pro rata base salary, vacation pay and expenses earned or due, but not yet paid, up to and including the Termination Date (as such term is defined in the employee's employment agreement) are paid as a lump sum.
 Pro rata base salary, vacation pay and expenses earned or due, but not yet paid, up to and including the Termination Date are paid as a lump sum.
-No incremental payment Bonus Forfeited Forfeited Forfeited No incremental payment RSUs Forfeited (subject to negotiation) Forfeited Vesting provisions depend upon when the executive is terminated after grant of RSUs Board may accelerate vesting of all or a portion of RSUs.
-Stock Options Options expire in 90 days.
-All options are cancelled Vesting of options which would vest within 18 months of Termination Date vest, and expire in 90 days following termination.
-(4) Board may accelerate vesting of all or a portion of options.
-Retiring Allowance No incremental payment No incremental payment Severance payment equal to 1.5 (i) times the annual salary plus (ii) 1.5 times the most recent annual bonus paid and (iii) 15% of the sum of (i) and (ii) (ii) (iii) (iii) (iii) (iiii) (iiii) (iiiiiii) (iiiiiiii The payment is the same as Termination Without Cause.
+Pro rata base salary, vacation pay and expenses earned or due, but not yet paid, up to and including the Termination Date are paid as a lump sum.
+No incremental payment Bonus Forfeited Forfeited Forfeited No incremental payment RSUs and PSUs Forfeited (subject to discretion of the Board to vest) Forfeited Vesting provisions depend upon when the executive is terminated after grant of RSUs and PSUs 3 Board may accelerate vesting of all or a portion of RSUs Stock Options Options expire in 90 days.
+All options are cancelled Vesting of options which would vest within 18 months of Termination Date vest, and expire in 90 days following termination 4 Board may accelerate vesting of all or a portion of options.
+Retiring Allowance No incremental payment No incremental payment Severance payment equal to 1.5 (i) times the annual salary plus (ii) 1.5 times the most recent annual bonus paid and (iii) 15% of the sum of (i) and (ii) 5 The payment is the same as Termination Without Cause.
 Benefits None None None None Perquisites Cease Cease Cease No incremental payment

-Notes to Termination and Change of Control Benefits on the prior page:
+Notes to Termination and Change of Control Benefits:

-- NEOs may resign upon 90 days' notice (30 days for Mr. Ervin, Mr. Delcourt and Ms. Frazer). - Within 90 days after a change of control, Messrs.
+- 1. NEOs may resign upon 90 days' notice (30 days for Mr. Ervin, Mr. Delcourt and Ms. Frazer). - 2.
+Within 90 days after a change of control, Messrs.
 King and Driscoll may resign upon 7 days written notice and will be entitled to receive the payments set forth above.
-Mr. Ervin, Mr. Delcourt and Ms. Frazer are not entitled to a payment upon a resignation following a change of control.

-The following terms apply with respect to the RSUs granted to the NEOs in 2017, 2016 and 2015, as applicable, in the event of a termination of employment (and for these purposes, the terms "First Quarter", "Second Quarter" "Third Quarter" and "Fourth Quarter" are defined in the NEO's RSU Agreement with Alaris and refer to a particular quarter of the total RSUs granted to the NEO, as more particularly described beginning on page 31 of this Information Circular.):
+Mr. Ervin, Mr. Delcourt and Ms. Frazer are not entitled to a payment upon a resignation following a change of control. - 3.
+The following terms apply with respect to the RSUs granted to the NEOs in 2017, 2016 and 2015, as applicable, in the event of a termination of employment (and for these purposes, the terms "First Quarter", "Second Quarter" "Third Quarter" and "Fourth Quarter" are defined in the NEO's RSU Agreement with Alaris and refer to a particular quarter of the total RSUs granted to the NEO, as more particularly described beginning on page 44 of this Information Circular). - 4.
+Applies to Messrs.
+King, and Driscoll.
+For Mr. Ervin, Mr. Delcourt and Ms. Frazer vesting of options which would vest within 12 months of Termination Date vest, and expire in 90 days following termination. - 5.
+This is the retiring allowance for Messrs.
+King, and Driscoll.
+For Mr. Ervin, Mr. Delcourt and Ms. Frazer the payment is equal to (i) one (1) times the annual salary; plus (ii) one (1) times the most recent annual bonus paid (annualized for any stub year period), and (iii) 15% of the sum of (i) and (ii).